divyaraj01-hub/Task_06_Deep_Fake/README.md

 Verified statistical accuracy throughout

-Key Learning: Writing for speech is different than writing for reading Phase 4: Voice Generation Testing (3 hours)
+Key Learning: Writing for speech is different than writing for reading Phase 4: Voice Generation Testing
 What I Did:

 Generated sample audio with different platforms